 Special Shows, Extended Runs and Events

 ColdTowne Theater hosts a variety of special shows, extended runs of formats and special events.
-The Artistic Director will solicit submissions from the community regularly each bimonthly scheduling cycle for show runs, and once per year for mainstage shows that take place Saturdays at 8:30pm.
+The Artistic Director will solicit submissions from the community regularly each bimonthly scheduling cycle for show runs, and once per year for mainstage shows that take place Saturdays at 7 and 8:30pm.
 Confirmation of your event or extended run will be given by the Artistic Director.

 ColdTowne Branding Deck – Here are files with the logo, color scheme, icons, fonts, etc. for use in your promotional materials.
 We also offer poster templates, which we encourage all troupes to use, as they include information about the theater.